maitlandk90/VeteranHuntersHelping/README.md

 with.
 My goal for this project to create website that will allow users to sign up and manage their own profiles to find a hunter that matches their own style.
 I believe this will allow the project to continue in a more manageable way, and hopefully this will bring more hunters into the World of the Monster Hunter series!

+###Project Technologies/Techniques
+* Security/Authentication
+  * Tomcat's JDBC Realm Authentication
+  * Admin role: Will have access to admin page to remove users
+  * User role: Create and manage an equipment set to display to other hunters
+* Database
+  * MySQL
+  * Store users their equipment and their roles.
+  * Store all data for the equipment and user messages
+* ORM Framework
+  * Hibernate 5
+* Dependency Management
+  * Maven
+* Web Services consumed using Java
+  * Twitter API
+* CSS
+  * Bootstrap and some styling
+* Data Validation
+  * Explore Hibernate's validation
+* Logging
+  * Configurable logging using Log4J2
+* Unit Testing
+  * JUnit tests to achieve code coverage
+* IDE: IntelliJ IDEA